Venafi/VenafiPS/docs/functions/Get-TppCustomField.md

 ###     Locked
 ###     Result
 ## NOTES
-All custom fields are retrieved upon inital connect to the server and a property of TppSession
+All custom fields are retrieved upon inital connect to the server and a property of VenafiSession

 ## RELATED LINKS